Top 10 Things You Didn't Know About Portugal

 6. The ATM system in Portugal, the Multibanco is one of the most advanced in the world.
 Long before online banking became the norm, you could do your banking, pay your bills and your taxes at your local Multibanco.
 Today there are over 60 operations possible via the ATM system, including buying concert tickets, donating to charities and topping up your phone credit.

 7. In fact, Portugal totally kicks its traditional image by amazing innovation….the Green Lane toll pay system is a Portuguese invention, as is the pre-paid mobile phone card.
 And Portugal has experienced the fastest growth in innovation performance among EU member states in recent years.
 And in 2016, Lisbon became the home of the Web Summit.
 In 2018 Portugal was ranked as one of the 13 most innovative countries in the world by the CTA International Innovation Scorecard.
 Lisbon and Porto are hubs of innovation while the Algarve is also begining to attract interest with it's own tech hub and start-up ecosystems.

 8. The oldest bookshop in the world is in Portugal.
 Bertrand in Lisbon has been doing business since 1732 and is the cornerstore of the Bertrand chain.
 The location of the original store underwent an enforced change due to the massive earthquake in 1755, but has been at Rua Garrett ever since.
 And one of the most beautiful bookstores is in Porto.
 Lello bookstore was voted the third most beautiful bookstore in the world and is said to have been the inspiration for Harry Potter's Hogwarts.

 10. Some of the biggest and best waves in the world are to be found off the coast of Portugal, at Nazaré.
 Due to the topography and geography, it is not unusual for monster waves to batter the coastline here, attracting surfers from all over the world.
-Garrett McNamara rode the world record wave here - take a look at the video below.
-Waves can get up to 100 feet!
+Garrett McNamara rode a world record wave here, riding a 23.77m (78ft) wave in 2011 and Rodrigo Koxa road a 24.38 (80ft) wave in 2017.

 - Top 10 Free Things to Do in the Algarve